-Document Number: MVLC-V01-0924 Issue Date: 01/09/2024 Version Number: 02 Status: FINAL Next Review Date: 01/09/2025 Page 33 Linked to Policy Number: OPSP09
+Document Number: MVLC-V02-1124 Issue Date: 01/09/2024 Version Number: 02 Status: FINAL Next Review Date: 01/09/2025 Page 34 Linked to Policy Number: OPSP09

-- The DSL will seek appropriate and timely advice wherever necessary and follow the Local Safeguarding Partnership procedures.
-The safety and best interests of victim(s) will be the paramount consideration at all times.
-The DSL will also consider the possibility and take account of any wider and / or ongoing risk(s) to others; - The needs of the victim and the needs of the alleged perpetrator will be considered separately; - In addition to safeguarding the identified victim, the learning centre and other agencies should consider (i) whether the alleged perpetrator seems to pose a risk to any other children; and (ii) how best to manage that risk; - Children and young people who abuse others are responsible for their abusive behaviour, and safeguarding action must include addressing their behaviour and its causes; - The alleged perpetrator is likely to have considerable unmet needs as well as posing a significant risk of harm to other children; - Where necessary, the learning centre will participate fully in a co-ordinated approach by Children's Social Care, youth offending, education and health agencies; - Where the concerns are of a sexual nature, the DSL will need to consider completing a Sexual Behaviour Safety Plan; - Where a Safeguarding Sexual Behaviour Safety Plan is undertaken, the DSL will make a referral to the Witherslack Group Sexual Behaviour Service See flowchart (Appendix 6).
-Documents accessed via the Shared network drive safeguarding schools Sexual Behaviour Service Documents - Where it is considered that there is a need for an in house Risk Management Meeting, and if needed to speak to the Head of Safeguarding regarding this.
+- In addition to safeguarding the identified victim, the learning centre and other agencies should consider (i) whether the alleged perpetrator seems to pose a risk to any other children; and (ii) how best to manage that risk; - Children and young people who abuse others are responsible for their abusive behaviour, and safeguarding action must include addressing their behaviour and its causes; - The alleged perpetrator is likely to have considerable unmet needs as well as posing a significant risk of harm to other children; - Where necessary, the learning centre will participate fully in a co-ordinated approach by Children's Social Care, youth offending, education and health agencies; - Where the concerns are of a sexual nature, the DSL will need to consider completing a Sexual Behaviour Safety Plan; - Where a Safeguarding Sexual Behaviour Safety Plan is undertaken, the DSL will make a referral to the Witherslack Group Sexual Behaviour Service See flowchart (Appendix 6).
+Documents accessed via the Shared network drive - safeguarding - schools - Sexual Behaviour Service Documents - Where it is considered that there is a need for an in house Risk Management Meeting, and if needed to speak to the Head of Safeguarding regarding this.